 Adam J. Glazer

 An experienced trial lawyer who regularly appears in state and federal courts across the country, Adam's practice focuses on commercial litigation, including partnership and corporate governance disputes, fraud, asset recovery, and business law.
 He also maintains a specialized practice representing independent sales representatives nationwide.
-A partner in the Firm’s litigation department, Adam has earned the "Leading Lawyer" designation for the last three years.
+A partner in the Firm’s litigation department, Adam has earned the "Leading Lawyer" designation for the last five years.

 Areas of Legal Concentration

 Adam has taken many diverse matters to verdict in state and federal court, ranging from contract disputes to wrongful death actions to criminal fraud cases.
 He safeguards and zealously pursues the interests of his clients, whether entrepreneurial family businesses or Fortune 100 companies.
 Adam is devoted to resolving business disputes efficiently, yet believes in preparing to go to trial.
 In addition, and when cost appropriate, he has successfully resolved disputes using arbitration and professional mediation.
 A full service litigator, Adam also has substantial state and federal appellate experience.

 SFNR is one of a handful of firms nationally with a substantial practice devoted to protecting the interests of independent sales representatives, and Adam helps lead those efforts.
 He dedicates a significant part of his practice to recovering unpaid commissions and otherwise addressing legal issues of reps.
 In jurisdictions nationwide, Adam has successfully recovered millions of dollars in commissions.